Motorola Talkabout: Non-radio products

 In its earlier years, Motorola also used the brand name on some consumer pagers and cell phones.
 In 1999 it launched the TalkAbout T340, a small text pager, and the T8090/T8097 dual mode TDMA phones and T8160/T8167 CDMA phones, based on the StarTAC.

-In June 2000, Motorola released the TalkAbout T900, their first two-way messaging product.
-These clamshell style e-mail pagers were sold for $99 after a $50 rebate and were similar to the BlackBerry but targeted a young audience and came in various colors.
+In June 2000, Motorola released the Talkabout T900, their first two-way messaging product.
+These clamshell style e-mail pagers were sold for $99 after a $50 rebate and were similar to the BlackBerry Inter@ctive Pager, but targeted a young audience and came in various colors.
 In 2001 in a partnership with Microsoft, MSN services like Hotmail became available on the Talkabout T900.
 By July 2001, 1 million T900 pagers had been sold.